apache/lucene/lucene/MIGRATE.md

 Callers must now keep track of the Weight instance that created the Scorer if they need it, instead of relying on Scorer.

+### `SearchWithCollectorTask` no longer supports the `collector.class` config parameter

+`collector.class` used to allow users to load a custom collector implementation. `collector.manager.class` replaces it by allowing users to load a custom collector manager instead.
+(Luca Cavanna)